agerista/HR_30_Days/README.md

 data as the Node constructor argument) and inserts it at the tail of the linked list referenced by the head parameter.
 Once the new node is added, return the reference to the head node.
 [Try it!](https://www.hackerrank.com/challenges/30-linked-list)

+### Day 16: Exceptions - String to Integer

+Task:

+Read a string, S, and print its integer value; if S cannot be converted to an integer, print Bad String.
+[Try it!](https://www.hackerrank.com/challenges/30-exceptions-string-to-integer)